LinkGeoML/LGM-Interlinking/README.rst

 License
 -------
-LGM-Interlinking is available under the MIT License (see LICENSE.txt).
+LGM-Interlinking is available under the MIT License.